louwerse/tomlouwerse-new-site/content/en/papers/_index.md

 +++

+### 2023

+Louwerse, T. (2023) Government-Opposition Dynamics in Parliamentary Interruptions: The Case of the Netherlands.
+Paper presented at he ECPR Standing Group on Parliaments, Vienna, 6-8 July.

+Louwerse, T. & Van well.
+R. (2023) Government-opposition distinctiveness in legislatures: A longitudinal analysis.
+Paper presented at the Opposition Studies Conference, 18-19 July.

 ### 2022

 Louwerse, T. & Van Well, R. (2022) Government-opposition distinctiveness in legislatures: A longitudinal analysis.
 Paper presented at the EPSA General Conference, 23-25 June, Prague.